AFRICA

 The German Federal Cartel Office (“FCO”) enforces the merger control rules.
 In very exceptional cases, the Federal Ministry for Economic Affairs and Energy may authorise a merger prohibited by the FCO if the restraint of competition is outweighed by advantages to the economy as a whole resulting from the merger or if the merger is justified by an overriding public interest.

 Decisions of the FCO may be appealed to the Higher Regional Court in Düsseldorf.
-The decisions of the Higher Regional Court in Düsseldorf may be appealed to the Federal Supreme Court.
+The decisions of the Higher Regional Court in Düsseldorf may be appealed to the Federal Court of Justice.

 3) Relevant regulations and guidelines with links: